-ieography is about understanding natural processes in the earth's surface such as earthquakes, floods ind hurricanes and the way in which human activities re influenced by these processes.
-Additionally, the ubject also shows how people attempt to manage hese natural processes to limit the destruction and lisruption they cause.
-The subject also looks at numan focussed issues such as the management of population, urban areas, wealth and resources.
+Geography is about understanding natural processes on the earth's surface such as earthquakes, floods and hurricanes and the way in which human activities are influenced by these processes.
+Additionally, the subject also shows how people attempt to manage these natural processes to limit the destruction and disruption they cause.
+The subject also looks at human focussed issues such as the management of population, urban areas, wealth and resources.